|Unit||24th Australian Infantry Battalion|

 |Place made||Malaysia: Labuan|

 Depicts the town of Victoria on Labuan, Borneo, the day after the landing by troops of the 24th Australian Infantry Brigade were entrusted with the task of re-occupying the island as part of the Borneo campaigns.
-Donald Friend was in Labuan, an archipelago off the coat of Borneo, in June 1945.
+Donald Friend was in Labuan, an archipelago off the coast of Borneo, in June 1945.
 Of the town of Labuan he wrote in his Diary on 20 June 1945; 'To the town, sketching all morning, with some interesting results.
 One could spend a couple of months here drawing nothing but the ruins...much of the town has been cleared up- great rubble heaps removed'.